 My brain still resisted the impulse.
 Why would I need to decide that my four suitors were, say, a 9, an 8, a 7 and a 5, when I could rate them as “excellent”, “very good”, “good” and “fair”?
 Or as win, place, show and also ran?
 Or, simpler still, one as best, and the other three as also rans?

 Perhaps my difficulties stem from the fact that the 1 to 10 system is ingrained in straight guys’ brains (the last word can be viewed as a metaphor) from an early age.
 My completely unscientific poll suggests that girls start to be rated as soon as boys notice them, and, therefore, before any other classification system had been established.
-Thus there never was a classification system other than 1 to 10 downloaded into the straight male brain (again, the word may be a metaphor), and that it was installed at a point when far more looking than kanoodling was involved.
+Thus there never was a classification system other than 1 to 10 downloaded into the straight male brain, and that it was installed at a point when far more looking than kanoodling was involved.
 I’d suggest that, as a result, teenage boys reason that, if you’re not gonna get any, you might at least process what you’re not gonna get (if only for future reference.)
 You and your friends thus have something to talk about during the hockey off-season.